learnbin.net nav logo

 First sulfur is burned in a furnace and results in SO3.
 Input sulfur has 70% purity with 30% of inert impurities.
 The flow rate of input sulfur is 2000 Kg/hr.

-In the furnace, 99% of sulfur is converted to SO2 and SO2 + air mixture is passed to the oxidizer.
+In the furnace, 99% of sulfur is converted to SO2, and the SO2 + air mixture is passed to the oxidizer.
 At the oxidizer, SO2 is converted into SO3 gas.

 At the absorber, SO3 gas is absorbed by water resulting in 98% of H2SO4.
 The chemical reactions at each step are given below.